 Grow contorted filbert trees/twisted hazelnut trees in U.S. Department of Agriculture plant hardiness zones 3 through 9 in well-drained, fertile soil.
 The tree accepts acidic or alkaline soil and can be planted in full sun or partial shade.

 For best results, purchase a tree with its own rootstock, as this will avoid suckers.
 Many trees offered in commerce are grafted to another rootstock and produce myriad suckers.

 Once you have planted your twisted hazelnut tree in an appropriate location, you won’t be called upon to exert much effort on its behalf.
 Its growing requirements are very simple.

 First, the contorted hazelnut tree requires moist soil.
 You need to irrigate it frequently after planting and, even after it is established, continue providing water on a regular basis if the weather is dry.

 Next, and most important, is to cut out suckers if they appear.
 Contorted hazelnut trees grafted to different rootstock will tend to produce many suckers that should not be left to develop.

 Like other shrubs, twisted hazelnut trees may fall victim to insect pests or diseases.
 One disease of particular concern is Eastern filbert blight.
 It occurs primarily in the eastern half of the country as well as Oregon.

-If your tree comes down with the blight, you will notice flowers and foliage turning brown, wilting and dying.
+If your tree comes down with the blight, you will notice flowers and foliage turning brown, wilting, and dying.
 Look also for cankers on limbs, especially in the upper canopy.
 The fungus causing the disease passes between trees through airborne spores in wet weather.

 Your best bet in dealing with Eastern filbert blight is avoiding it by planting resistant cultivars.
-If your tree is already attacked, wait until dry weather then trim away all infected limbs and burn them.
+If your tree is already attacked, wait until dry weather and then trim away all infected limbs and burn them.